 Om peace, peace, peace

-Om let us together that which is happening in good manner. let us together that which we eat/enjoy, together give us strength to perform for the benefit of, illuminating us in our studies (or what is studied) be it so that, from our enemies/enemity Om peace, peace, peace.
+Om…. help us together to that which is happening in good manner; help us together to that we are part of which we eat/enjoy with our bodies, help to give us strength to perform inorder to illuminate us in our studies; be it so that from enmity/poison that exists around us.
+Om peace, peace, peace.

-Notes: for the meaning in the above website I would like to point there are no words in the sloka for a teacher or student or lord.
-Nonetheless the meanings from the websites convey the over all meaning.
-Since I am particular about what makes sense to me and how I understand things, it helps me to take a deeper look at it for a meaning to understand it in way it is meant to be understood in Sanskrit.
+Notes: for the meaning in the above website I would like to point there are no words in the sloka for a teacher or student or lord or to be protected.
+One website writes ma visha, to mean let us never be poisoned, it is ma vid visha so knowing that it would not make sense to think of it that way.
+Nonetheless, the meanings from the all of the other websites though there are variations convey the over all meaning if that is all you care about.
+Since I am particular about what makes sense to me and how I understand things that is reading from left to right and taking a deeper look at the meaning to understand it and make sense of it in way it is meant to be understood in Sanskrit.

 You see America — I don’t know the Bible.
 A religion and foundation in its own right.
 Will anyone understand these words and in a way with what type of judgement or no judgement?